NelsonAU/mctslib/README.md

 # mctslib

 mctslib is a library that provides several variants of Monte Carlo Tree Search (MCTS).

 Currently implemented:

 - Standard MCTS / upper confidence bounds for trees (UCT)
-- Three "rapid value estimation" variants of MCTS:
+- Three "rapid action value estimation" variants of MCTS:
   - Rapid Action Value Estimation (RAVE)
   - Generalized Rapid Action Value Estimation (GRAVE)
   - HRAVE, a limit case of GRAVE in which the `ref` parameter is set to infinity